RR218/Cari/README.md

 Please give it some time to process as some file names are generally used in more than one directory. <br>
 -f : takes a word that can be related to the file searched.
 Eg: related directory, file extention, general path, etc. <br>
 It acts as a filter to reduce unanted search results <br>
+-c : will cat the contents of the files <br>
 --help : will show you the help message.

 ![Example](https://github.com/RR218/Cari/blob/main/Image/Screenshot_2023-02-16_21-53-24.png)